AJamal27891/virgate_pipline_v1/README.md

-# virgate_pipline_v1
+# virgate_pipleine_v1
-Satage one from python piplines for Virgate company
+Stage one from python pipelines for Virgate company